Pico Rivera Councilman Greg Salcido Says All US Military Personnel Are ‘Dumbshits’

 Pico Rivera Councilman and former Mayor Greg Salcido told his high school class that the US Military is full of “dumbshits”.
 Salcido does not salute the flag or participate in prayer during council meetings.
+From his twitter account.

 By Brian Hews

-HMG-CN has received a video of Pico Rivera Councilman Greg Salcido slamming all United States military personnel as “dumbshits” and “not talented” during a class lecture.
+In a stunning expletive-filled diatribe El Ranch High School teacher and Pico Rivera City Councilman Greg Salcido was caught on audio slamming all United States military personnel as “dumbshits” and “not talented” during a class lecture.

-“We have night vision goggles and we can’t control these people wearing robes and chapas” said Salcido to his class.
+“We have night vision goggles and we can’t control these people wearing robes and chanklas” said Salcido to his class.

 “It’s a lie our military is talented,” he said.

 “Because we have a bunch of fricken dumbshits over there.
-They [the military] are not high-level bankers, they are not academics, they are the lowest of the low, think about the people you know over there, stupid uncle Louis’, they are not talented people, they are dumbshits.
+They [the military] are not high-level bankers, they are not academics, they are not intellectuals….they are the lowest of the low, think about the people you know over there, stupid uncle Louis’, they are not talented people, they are dumbshits.
 The data is in, we don’t have a talented military, we have not been able to beat people with robes.”

 “The data is in they are the lowest of the low, why we don’t win.”